The Massey vanishing conjecture for number fields: Introduction

 \begin{rem} The Massey vanishing property appearing in Conjecture~\ref{c:massey} (Massey products of $n \geq 3$ classes are trivial as soon as they are defined) holds, for example, for differential graded rings which are \emph{formal}, that is, which are quasi-isomorphic to their cohomology.
 Conjecture~\ref{c:massey} may then lead one to ask whether the differential graded ring $C^*(k,\FF_p)$ controlling Galois cohomology is actually formal---this question was indeed posed by Hopkins and Wickelgren, see \cite[Question 1.3]{HW15}.
 However, the answer is in the negative: Positselski \cite{positselski2011} (see also \cite[\textsection6]{Pos17}) showed that for local fields of characteristic $\neq p$ which contain a primitive $p$-th root of unity (or a square root of $-1$ when $p=2$), the differential graded ring $C^*(k,\FF_p)$ is not formal (even though these fields do have the Massey vanishing property, see \cite{MN17a}). \end{rem}

-The Massey vanishing conjecture is known in the following cases: \begin{enumerate}[(1)] \item When $n=3$ and $k$ and $p$ are arbitrary \cite{Mat14, efratmatzri, MN16}. \item When $k$ is a local field, $n \geq 3$ and $p$ is arbitrary.
-We note that in this case, if $k$ has characteristic $p$ or does not possess a primitive $p$-th root of unity then $H^2(k,\FF_p)=0$ by \cite[Theorem 9.1]{Koc13} and local duality respectively, and hence the vanishing Massey property holds trivially.
-The claim in the general non-trivial case was proven in \cite[Theorem 4.3]{MN17a}, using local duality. \item When $k$ is a number field, $n=4$ and $p=2$ \cite{GMTW16}. \end{enumerate}
+The Massey vanishing conjecture is known in the following cases: \begin{enumerate} \item When $n=3$ and $k$ and $p$ are arbitrary \cite{Mat14, efratmatzri, MN16}. \item When $k$ is a local field, $n \geq 3$ and $p$ is arbitrary.
+We note that in this case, if $k$ has characteristic $p$ or does not possess a primitive $p$-th root of unity then $H^2(k,\FF_p)=0$ by \cite[Theorem 9.1]{Koc13} and local duality respectively, and hence the Massey vanishing property holds trivially.
+The claim in the general non-trivial case was proven in \cite[Theorem 4.3]{MN17a}, using local duality. \item When $k$ is a number field, $n=4$ and $p=2$ \cite{GMTW16}.
+(The proof exploits the arithmetic of a splitting variety constructed in \emph{op.\ cit.}\ for $n=4$ and $p=2$.
+Under genericity assumptions on the classes $\alp_1,...,\alp_n$, this construction of a splitting variety was later generalised to $n=4$ and arbitrary~$p$ in~\cite{GM19}.) \item For all $n$ and all $p$, when $k$ is a field of virtual cohomological dimension 1 \cite{PS18}. \end{enumerate}